griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/05_using_tools.md

 ```

-As you can see, the `compare` task has a lot more detail in it now.
+As you can see, the `END` task has a lot more detail in it now.
 We're getting great summaries of the films, and therefore the output is even more detailed and valuable.

 !!! info "Experiment"
     You could enhance this output by providing more detail to the prompt compare prompt.
 For example, instead of just asking how they're the same, some options: